adventize/sdk-ios/README.md

 	    AdvViewController *offers = [[AdvViewController alloc] init];
 	    [self.navigationController pushViewController:offers animated:YES];
+	    [offers release];

-7. Stop publisher's session before your application will terminate:
+7. Stop publisher's session before your application will terminate.
+It is recommended to use `applicationDidEnterBackground` function.

 	    [PublisherManager stopSession];